 At Kinloch Hold, he snuck off during a ceremony.
 Duncan broke into First Enchanter Remille’s study, and stole an obviously magical dagger.
 He then went on to have a quickie with a young mage who fancied him.

-Which is the point where he was caught.
+Which is the point when he was caught.
 But being found with the lass also meant that nobody suspected the theft.

 Now I’m into deep

-Genevieve had assigned Duncan to see to King Maric’s need.
+Genevieve had assigned Duncan to see to King Maric’s needs.
 This seemed like payback for having embarrassed her in Denerim.

 But Genevieve eventually told him that his mission was :